by Texas Homesteader ~

-Lucky for us those two families who DO enjoy bacon often have agreed to save the resulting bacon grease from their breakfast delight for me.
+Lucky for us a couple of families who DO enjoy bacon more often have agreed to save the resulting bacon grease from their breakfast delight for me.
 (Thank you, and YOU know who you are!)

-Maintain My Cast Iron Cook Ware
+My Cast Iron Cook Ware

 Anyone who owns cast iron cookware knows it needs to be seasoned first and then treated regularly with some sort of oil.
-Doing so keeps that valuable surface seasoned with its amazing non-stick quality.
+Doing so keeps that valuable cast-iron surface seasoned with its amazing non-stick quality.

 Back in ‘the day’ I just used purchased shortening.
 But now I have a (free) readily-available supply of bacon grease to keep that cast-iron cookware wonderfully seasoned & non-stick.